Team

 Masha Kirasirova has worked as a research assistant with InfoTechWarPeace

-English.
+English and Politics.
 Masha's primary interests are media and information warfare, particularly

 their impacts on security and political identity formation in the Middle East